jainpradhuman2311/API-Insight-Lab/USER_MANUAL.md

 ### Accessing the Module

 1. Log in to your Drupal site as an administrator
-2. Navigate to: **Administration → Configuration → Development → API Performance Tester**
+2. Navigate to: **Administration → Configuration → Development → API Insight Lab**
 3. Or go directly to: `/admin/config/development/api-perf-tester`

 ### Interface Overview